ChanJianHao/Faster-Whisper-Google-Colab/README.md

-# Faster-Whisper-Google-Colab
+# Faster Whisper Google Colab

 A cloud deployment of [faster-whisper](https://github.com/guillaumekln/faster-whisper) on Google Colab.
-It leverages Google's cloud computing clusters and GPU to automatically generate subtitles or transcription for uploaded video files in various languages.
+It leverages Google's cloud computing clusters and GPU to automatically generate subtitles (translation) or transcription for uploaded video files in various languages.
 Audio is first pre-processed using `ffmpeg` then processed with automatic speech recognition technology by OpenAI.

 ## Why use our tool?